Shirakumo/radiance-tutorial/Part 1.md

 </html>
 ```

-For the most part this is standard HTML5.
+For the most part, this is standard HTML5.
 The only special things in the template so far are the `@href` and `@action`.
-These special attributes use URIs as their values, which are then translated and used as replacements for the `href` and `action` attribute values respectively once the template is processed.
+These special attributes use `uri`s as their values, which are then translated and used as replacements for the `href` and `action` attribute values respectively once the template is processed.
 This translation is part of Radiance's routing system and ensures that links within your templates are turned into references that work on any possible server setup.

+A URI in Radiance is an object that represents a trimmed down URL.
+It can contain a list of domains, a port number, and a path string.
+URIs are a central aspect and used in several places in order to handle references and represent URLs.
+We'll talk more about them once we get to routing.

+Back to templates!
 Since this file is mostly just HTML, you can open it up in your browser and have a look.
 It's pretty barren for now, but we can fix that easily enough by writing some CSS.
 However, since writing plain CSS becomes pretty cumbersome fairly quick, we're going to use a CSS compiler, namely [LASS](https://shinmera.github.io/LASS).
 It should be fairly intuitive to realise how this translates.
 So, open up `plaster/static/plaster.lass` and create a file similar to this:

 ```common-lisp
 (body